 - Tom Bird, Executive Producer, Shakespeare’s Globe Theatre in London

-- Carlos Moedas, EU Commissioner for Research, Science and Innovation
+- Carlos Moedas, former EU Commissioner for Research, Science and Innovation

 They are all Erasmus alumni.